weathermaker/material-components-web/packages/mdc-button/README.md

 --- | ---
-`mdc-button` | Mandatory, defaults to a text button that is flush with the surface `mdc-button__icon`    | Optional, for the icon element `mdc-button--raised` | Optional, a contained button that is elevated upon the surface `mdc-button--unelevated` | Optional, a contained button that is flush with the surface `mdc-button--stroked` | Optional, a contained button that is flush with the surface and has a visible border `mdc-button--dense` | Optional, compresses the button text to make it slightly smaller
+`mdc-button` | Mandatory, defaults to a text button that is flush with the surface `mdc-button__icon`    | Optional, for the icon element `mdc-button--filled` | Optional, a filled contained button that is elevated upon the surface `mdc-button--stroked` | Optional, a contained button that is flush with a visible border `mdc-button--dense` | Optional, compresses the button text to make it slightly smaller

 ### Disabled Button